University of Exeter │Royal Botanic Garden Edinburgh

 James Nicholls (Australia/UK)

-James is an NSF Dimensions of Biodiversity funded postdoc working on phylogenetics of Inga and it herbivores
+James was an NSF Dimensions of Biodiversity funded postdoc working on phylogenetics of Inga and it herbivores who is now back home in his native Australia working at CSIRO

 Karina Banda Rodriguez (Colombia)

-PhD student and DRYFLOR project partner for Colombia.
-Floristics and conservation of dry forests across Latin America and the Caribbean, with particular emphasis on Colombia
+Recent PhD student and DRYFLOR project partner for Colombia.
+Karina’s thesis, Floristics and conservation of dry forests across Latin America and the Caribbean, with particular emphasis on Colombia, was partly published in Science magazine.
+Karina is now a postdoc at the University of Leeds based in Peru.

 Flávia Fonseca Pezzini (Brazil)